MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/msdtc/Install-Dtc.md

 ```

 This command installs local DTC.
-The command specfies AutoStart as the start type.
+The command specifies AutoStart as the start type.

 ## PARAMETERS